3 Day Winter Self Drive Tour of Iceland

 Day 2

-The pool itself stays around 38-40°C all year round, and although the basin structure is man-made (it's actually the oldest pool in Iceland, from 1891!), its hot water comes straight from the ground and the nearby hot springs.
+The pool stays around 100 F (38-40 C) all year round, and although the basin structure is artificial, its hot water comes straight from the ground and the nearby hot springs.
+The best way to admire the northern lights would indeed be by floating in a hot lagoon.

-After an eventful but relaxing day, return to Reykjavík for another night in the city center.
+After an eventful but relaxing day, return to Reykjavik for another night in the city center.

 Read more